-The Banting Research Foundation provides peer-reviewed grants to assist independent faculty initiating their careers at a university or research institute in Canada who have modest resources but a passion to pursue imaginative, exciting, yet well-grounded new lines of medical research.
+The Banting Research Foundation has as its present unique mandate the provision of peer-reviewed grants to assist similarly independent faculty initiating their careers at a university or research institute in Canada who have modest resources but a passion to pursue imaginative, exciting, yet well-grounded new lines of medical research.

 About Our Logo